phicau/olaFlow/README.md

 `./allMake`

+Second compile the dynamic boundary conditions (currently it does not support all the versions):

+`cd genAbs/waveGeneration/multiPistonMovement`

+`./localMake`

-Second compile the solvers (olaFoam and olaDyMFoam), selecting the correct folder for your preferred OpenFOAM/FOAM-extend version:
+Third compile the solvers (olaFoam and olaDyMFoam), selecting the correct folder for your preferred OpenFOAM/FOAM-extend version:

 `cd solvers/olaFoamXXXXX`